JackKelly/reference-library/README.md

 The `*.ipynb` files are IPython Notebook scripts that I have used for processing my `.bib` files using the excellent [`bibtexparser` package](http://bibtexparser.readthedocs.org).

+Please feel free to re-use any of this content.
+Also, please do submit an issue or a pull request if you find any errors!!

+### Subjects

+* Energy disaggregation (aka NILM, NIALM, NALM)
+* Behavioural / psychological studies surrounding NILM
+* Climate science
+* Climate change legislation
+* Machine learning, especially deep learning
+* Neuroscience

 #### Conventions

 ##### `title` capitalisation